 We generally collect your personal information directly from you when we provide services to you.
-We collect this information when you contact us in person, by telephone, or in writing (either by post, fax or email).
+We collect this information when you contact us in person, by telephone, or in writing (either by post or email).

 We may also collect personal information from third parties with whom you have or have had dealings in the course of providing legal services to you, your employer, or to someone else.

-Generally the information we collect about you includes (but is not limited to) your name, address, and telephone number.
+Generally the information we collect about you includes (but is not limited to) your name, street address, email address and telephone number.
 We may also collect other information depending on the circumstances.